 In the 19th century, Thompson Street was a route from Mr. Thompson’s home to his tannery, whose buildings and smoke stacks are visible in the background of this 19th-century photograph.
 The tannery played a vital part in the development of the commercial center but became a victim, at the end of the century, to changing conditions and a new society.

 Edward Converse (1588-1663) was the first home builder, farmer, and miller within Winchester territory.
-Damming the river where today’s Main Street crosses it, he created a mill pond which survives to this day, though successor mills ceased activity in 1909.
+Damming the river where today’s Main Street crosses over it, he created a mill pond which survives to this day, though successor mills ceased activity in 1909.
 In February 1641, a bridge was built, “Cold Bridge,” providing farmers access to the mill.
 The bridge today bears the name Converse.
 (Pictured is Whitney’s Mill, as it was in 1901, built on the site of Edward Converse’s grist mill.)

 To the south of Converse, Capt.
 William Symmes (1627-1691) put a dam across the Aberjona (near the bridge which now carries Mystic Valley Parkway across the river) and built a mill.
 His son William (1678-1764) had a mill at this spot and carried on the business of fulling and dyeing cloth.
 The Symmes dam stood until destroyed in 1864.